kayeneii/WEIT_2015-2024/README.md

 - The Asia-Pacific region recorded the highest investment in energy since 2020 at a total value of $895 Billion (USD) in 2020, marking its all-time lowest, and 1.29 Trillion in 2024.

-- Percentage difference between 2019 and 2020 in all seven regions
+- Percentage difference between 2019 and 2020 in all seven regions:
    * Africa realized a 28% difference between 2019 and 2020, coming in at a **24.5% decrease** from $106 Billion (USD) in 2019 to $60 Billion USD in 2020
    * Asia-Pacific realized a 4.2% difference between 2019 and 2020, coming in at a **4% decrease** from $933.66 Billion (USD) in 2019 to $894.93 Billion USD in 2020
    * Central and South America realized a 19.4% difference between 2019 and 2020, coming in at an **18% decrease** from $114 Billion (USD) in 2019 to $94 Billion USD in 2020